iarmaanx/For-Contributors/ReadMe.md

 6. Push to your branch: `git push origin your-feature`
 7. Open a pull request.

 ### Bug Reports
 If you find a bug, tell us!
 Open an issue with a clear title and description.

 ### Feature Requests
-Got an idea?
-Share it!
-Open an issue with details about the new feature you'd like.

 ## Code of Conduct
 Be cool and respectful.
 Read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License
 This project is licensed under Armaan Singh.
 See [LICENSE.md](LICENSE.md) for details.